deepkarang/ChatNow/README.md

 # ChatNow
-Basic instant messaging app in node.js
+Web-based instant messaging app in node.js

 # Steps to run application:
 1. ```git clone``` the repository or download source files onto your machine